Quantitative conditions for right-handedness of flows: Introduction

 Right-handed vector fields, introduced by Ghys in~\cite{ghys}, form a special class of non-singular vector fields on homology $3$-spheres.
 Their flows will also be called right-handed, for simplicity.
 Roughly speaking, all pairs of trajectories of such a flow link positively.
 Ghys formalised this definition in terms of positivity of the quadratic linking form, which assigns some kind of linking number to any pair of invariant Borel probability measures; see also~\cite{Arn86}.
 Right-handedness has interesting dynamical implications as the following statement demonstrates.

-\begin{theorem}[Ghys~\cite{ghys}] Every finite collection of periodic orbits of a right-handed flow binds an open book whose pages are global surfaces of section. \end{theorem}
+\begin{theorem}[Ghys~\cite{ghys}] Every {non-empty} finite collection of periodic orbits of a right-handed flow binds an open book whose pages are global surfaces of section. \end{theorem}

-In particular, the above statement imposes strong restrictions on the periodic orbits that can arise in right-handed flows: knots or links that are not fibred can not be realised.
-For the sake of completeness, and for convenience of the reader, a full proof of Theorem~\ref{thm_ghys} is presented.
-We shall see that both the definition of right-handedness (Definition~\ref{def_right_handedness}) and the proof of Theorem~\ref{thm_ghys} (Appendix~\ref{app_abundance}) can be given independently of the quadratic linking form.
+In particular, the above statement imposes strong restrictions on the periodic orbits that can arise in right-handed flows: knots or links that are not fibred cannot be realised. {Both the definition of right-handedness (Definition~\ref{def_right_handedness}) and the proof of Theorem~\ref{thm_ghys} (\cite[appendix~B]{FHArxiv_v1}) can actually be given independently of the quadratic linking form.}

 Right-handedness is difficult to check.
 It can be checked for certain special flows, like the Hopf flow or other integrable flows.
-Since in~\cite{ghys} it is stated that right-handedness is $C^1$-open, one can find, in theory, more interesting examples near such special flows, but this abstract reasoning does not give them explicitly.
-It is precisely this general lack of explicit examples that motivates our work.
+Since in~\cite{ghys} it is stated that right-handedness is {a $C^1$-open condition, one knows that there exist} more interesting {right-handed flows near these simple examples, but this abstract reasoning does not give them explicitly.} It is precisely this general lack of explicit examples that motivates our work.
 One exception is provided by the work of Dehornoy in~\cite{Deh}.
 Sometimes it is more natural to talk about left-handedness, which is equivalent to right-handedness when the ambient orientation is reversed.
-Dehornoy showed that the geodesic flow on the unit tangent bundle of a hyperbolic $n$-conic $2$-sphere is left-handed if $n=3$.
-Then, using a version of Gromov's geodesic rigidity~\cite{gromov}, the case of arbitrary negative curvature is reduced to the hyperbolic case.
+Dehornoy showed that the geodesic flow on the unit tangent bundle of a hyperbolic $n$-conic $2$-sphere is left-handed if, and only if, $n=3$.
+Then, using a version of Gromov's geodesic rigidity~\cite{gromov}, the case of arbitrary negative sectional curvature is reduced to the hyperbolic case.